Atty. Liberato Llamas Reyna Sr.

 He was the First Elected City Mayor of Dagupan City.

-He also built artesian wells in the barrios.
-He was married to the former Celestina Calimlim, a pharmacist.
-The couple have six children: Dr. Teresita (deceased), a physician; Angel Sr. (BSC), businessman; Dr. Jesus (deceased), a physician; Atty.
-Liberato, Jr., a lawyer; Ramon (CPA), businessman; and Cesar (deceased), (animal husbandry) manager of Reycal Livestock Farm.
+Atty.
+Reyna was married to Celestina Calimlim, a pharmacist, and together they had six children: Dr. Teresita (deceased), a physician; Angel Sr., a businessman; Dr. Jesus (deceased), a physician; Atty.
+Liberato Jr., a lawyer; Ramon, a businessman; and Cesar (deceased), a manager at Reycal Livestock Farm.

 Related Posts